mk-smart/mk_dh_feed_charts/README.md

 # MK Data Hub Charts for data feeds and streams

 This is a simple tool that provides a simple form to create embeddable charts (canvasJS) from feeds and streams available through the MK Data Hub.
-It requires couchDB to be installed and a recent version of PHP.
+It requires couchDB to be installed and a recent version of PHP and php5-json.